fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 - ✅ Updated AuthenticationServiceAdapter to use UserDetailsAdapter instead of UserDetailsEntity
 - ✅ Updated ApplicationConfiguration to use domain entities directly
 - ✅ Verified functionality with integration tests after removing UserDetailsEntity
+- ✅ Removed UserEntity.java from domain layer
+- ✅ Updated adapter classes to use infrastructure.persistence.UserEntity instead of domain.UserEntity
+- ✅ Verified functionality with integration tests after removing UserEntity

 ### Current Work
-- Working on removing UserEntity.java from domain layer
+- Working on removing adapter components

 ### Next Steps
+- Begin removing domain layer adapters (UserEntityAdapter)
-- Update references to use the domain entity User directly instead of UserEntity
+- Update references to use the domain entity User directly instead of through adapters
-- Begin removing adapter components
+- Continue with infrastructure and application layer adapter removal

 ## Conclusion